QuentinRa/blog.quentinra.dev/info/linux/knowledge/index.md

 # Operating System

-This course is a gathering of general knowledge shared between most, if not all, Linux-based distributions such as Debian, Ubuntu, Fedora, or Arch Linux...
-Most Linux-based distributions are free, open-source, light, secure, and performant.
-As the source code is public, anyone can improve it, modify it, and know how the underlying system is doing its job.
+This course is a gathering of general knowledge shared between most, if not all, Linux distributions (distros) such as Debian, Ubuntu, Fedora, or Arch Linux...
+Most of them are free, open-source, light, secure, and performant.
+As the source code is public, anyone can improve it, modify it, and know how the underlying system is doing its job, or a list it was supposed to be like that.
+The Operating System (OS) is the one connecting the hardware and the applications running on your computer.

-> **Note**: Linux-based distributions will be referred to as Linux.
-GNU/Linux will be referred to as Linux too.
+> **Note**: Linux is actually the name of the Kernel, while GNU/Linux is the operating system.
+To reduce complexity, Linux distributions may be referred to as distros, and GNU/Linux, will be referred as Linux, as Wikipedia do.
 Let's keep things simple, and tidy.

 <hr class="sl">